 - any industry codes of conduct in force at the time

-Sometimes we’ll see a dispute about how a sinking happened and whether no cover or restricted cover should apply.
-We’ll look carefully at the evidence, including the cause and speed of the incursion of water to decide what’s fair.
+If your dispute is about how a sinking happened, we’ll look carefully at the evidence.
+We’ll examine the cause and speed of the incursion of water to decide what’s fair.

-- vessel was regularly and well maintained by a professional marine engineer
+- the vessel was regularly maintained by a professional marine engineer

-- the servicing and maintenance were carried out according to manufacturer and industry recommendations
+- servicing and maintenance were done according to manufacturer and industry recommendations

 - didn’t carry out basic checks and precautions before casting off